 Ghost Gum Physical Description

-The Ghost Gum easily impresses and intrigues those fortunate enough to encounter it.
+The captivating Ghost Gum easily impresses and intrigues those individuals fortunate enough to encounter it.
 It further does so for reasons that vary between individuals, though.
 Sheer size, however, rarely qualifies as one of those factors.
 That’s because it’s a moderate-sized Angiosperm.

 Once the fruit appears, it usually has a slightly cylindrical shape.
 It remains comparatively small, however.
 This aspect of the flora averages roughly 0.35 – 05. in (0.9 – 1.3 cm) in length, and 0.3 – 0.35 in (0.7 – 0.9 cm) wide.
-The fruit also sometimes has a cup-shaped form.
+The fruit evolved to also sometimes possess an amazing cup-shaped form.

 - Kingdom: Plantae